-Avalon Cable Holdings, ABRY Broadcast Partners III and our executives are parties to a Members Agreement dated as of May 29, 1998.
-Pursuant to this Members Agreement, ABRY Broadcast Partners III and each of the executives have agreed to vote their equity interests in Avalon Cable Holdings to elect three representatives of ABRY Broadcast Partners III and each of Messrs.
-Unger and Cohen to the board of managers of Avalon Cable Holdings.
+Avalon, ABRY III and the Executives are parties to a Members Agreement dated as of May 29, 1998 (the "Members Agreement").
+Pursuant to the Members Agreement, ABRY III and each of the Executives have agreed to vote their equity interests in Avalon to elect three representatives of ABRY III and each of Messrs.
+Unger and Cohen to the Board.
 The Members Agreement also contains:

-- . ""co-sale" rights exercisable by the executives and others in the event of certain sales by ABRY Broadcast Partners III, - . ""drag along" sale rights exercisable by ABRY Broadcast Partners III, as majority interest holder in Avalon Cable Holdings, in the event of an Approved Company Sale (as defined in the Members Agreement) and - . restrictions on transfers by interest holders in Avalon Cable Holdings other than ABRY Broadcast Partners III.
+- . certain "co-sale" rights exercisable by the Executives and others in the event of certain sales by ABRY III, - . certain "drag along" sale rights exercisable by ABRY III, as majority interest holder in Avalon, in the event of an Approved Company Sale (as defined in the Members Agreement) and - . certain restrictions on transfers by interest holders in Avalon other than ABRY III.

-The voting, co-sale, drag along and transfer restrictions will terminate upon the consummation of the first to occur of (a) an initial public offering by Avalon Cable Holdings resulting in at least \$25 million in net proceeds or in which at least 25% of the equity interests of Avalon Cable Holdings are sold or (b) a Sale of the Company (as defined in the Members Agreement).
+The voting, co-sale, drag along and transfer restrictions will terminate upon the consummation of the first to occur of (a) an initial public offering by Avalon resulting in at least \$25 million in net proceeds or in which at least 25% of the equity interests of Avalon are sold or (b) a Sale of the Company (as defined in the Members Agreement).